fimmind/dotmake/README.md

 - `dotmake exec foo 1` will print `action 1` on the screen;
 - `dotmake exec foo 2` will do nothing, since `deps` is treated as a normal action that just does nothing and only specifies the rule's dependencies;
-- `dotmake exec foo 3` will print a name of the automatically created temporary directory;
+- `dotmake exec foo 3` will print the name of an automatically created temporary directory;
 - for any other number `dotmake exec foo n` will exit with error, since `foo` only has three actions.